KaungPyae223/KaungPyae223/README.md

 🚀 Developer | 📚 Lifelong Learner

 ## About ME
-I'm a junior web developer passionate about building web applications.
+I'm a web developer passionate about building web applications.
 I love working with modern web technologies and continuously strive to improve my skills.
 Currently, I'm studying at KMD University and have a background in programming from KMD and MMSIT.